banbox/bandoc/bot/en-US/guide/bot_usage.md

-After writing the strategy, you can package the strategy and banbot into a single executable file:
+After writing the strategy, you can package the strategy and banbot into a single executable file (Please ensure that you execute the command in the root directory of your strategy project):
 ```shell
 go build -o bot
 # go build -o bot.exe